Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: The need for many states

-where n is the order of the Bragg scattering included in the calculation and is therefore always even.
-The lowest graph in Fig. \ref{comparison} consequently represents the difference between the 2-state solution and numerical 4-state solution.
-It is clear from this plot that as the dimensionless field amplitude increases, the Rosen-Zener solution fails.
-The region of Fig. \ref{comparison} above the curve of Eq. (\ref{ordern}) clearly represents the physical solution because the variation from each higher and adjacent order of calculation yields the same result at a given dimensionless field amplitude.
+where $n$ is the order of the Bragg scattering included in the calculation involving $2n$ coupled equations.
+The bottom graph in Fig. \ref{comparison} consequently represents the difference between the two-state solution and the numerical four-state solution.
+It is clear from this plot that as the dimensionless field amplitude increases, the two-state Rosen-Zener solution is inadequate.
+The region of Fig. \ref{comparison} above the curve of Eq. (\ref{ordern}) represents the physical solution where the variations from each higher and adjacent order are vanishingly small.

-In Fig. \ref{comparison}, the graphs represent the differences between adjacent orders of final resonant populations, $|p_0(\infty)|^2$; however, with large detuning, $\delta = 5$, the populations of the resonant states sum to one.